David Ignatius: Journalism

 On March 12, 2014, he wrote a two-page descriptive opinion on Putin's strengths and weaknesses that was published in the Journal and Courier soon after.

+In September 2023, Ignatius wrote a column which appeared in The Washington Post, arguing that President Joe Biden and Vice President Kamala Harris should not run for re-election, despite what Ignatius described as Biden's numerous successes in his time in the Oval Office.
+The op-ed received widespread recognition from several news publications across the political spectrum.

 Novels

-In addition to being a journalist, Ignatius is a successful novelist.
-He has written ten novels in the suspense/espionage fiction genre that draw on his experience and interest in foreign affairs and his knowledge of intelligence operations.
-Reviewers have compared Ignatius's work to classic spy novels like those by Graham Greene.
-Ignatius's novels have also been praised for their realism; his first novel, Agents of Innocence, was at one point described by the CIA on its website as "a novel but not fiction."
-His 1999 novel, The Sun King, a reworking of The Great Gatsby set in late-20th-century Washington, is his only departure from the espionage genre.
+In addition to being a journalist, Ignatius has written eleven novels in the suspense/espionage fiction genre that draw on his experience and interest in foreign affairs and his knowledge of intelligence operations.
+His first novel, Agents of Innocence, was at one point described by the CIA on its website as "a novel but not fiction."

 His 2007 novel, Body of Lies, was adapted into a film by director Ridley Scott.
 It starred Leonardo DiCaprio and Russell Crowe.
 Disney and producer Jerry Bruckheimer have acquired the rights to Ignatius's seventh novel, The Increment.

+His 2014 novel, The Director, was acquired by Columbia Pictures with Paul Greengrass attached to direct and write the screenplay.

 The Quantum Spy, published in 2017, is an espionage thriller about the race between the United States and China to build the world's first hyper-fast quantum computer.
-His most recent book is The Paladin: A Spy Novel (2020).
+His book, The Paladin: A Spy Novel, was published in 2020.